Open-Science-Community-Saudi-Arabia/MOOCs/documentation/docs/tutorials/environment_setup.md

   npm run dev
   ```

-- Open your browser on localhost with the port you specified to see the result.
+- Now you can access the API on `http://localhost:5000`

 ### Setting up Frontend

 #### Prerequisites